Spring Networking: Building Your Career Early

 Leveraging the Alumni Goldmine

-Your university's alumni are your biggest "cheat code."
-You already have something in common—the same campus, the same professors, and probably the same local coffee shop.
-Because of that shared bond, alumni usually have a natural itch to "pay it forward."
+Your university's alumni are your greatest advantage.
+You already have something in common: the same campus, the same professors, and probably the same local coffee shop.
+Because of that shared bond, alumni usually want to help those following in their footsteps.

 Platforms like the Marquette Career Network are built specifically to bridge this gap, making it easy to find a mentor without the "cold call" anxiety.